 Market traders sell fresh fruit and vegetables; household goods of the sort you can't really find anywhere else - giant plastic storage bins, beautiful baskets, natural bristle brooms.
 There's clothing from utilitarian through cheap and cheerful to designer clobber; dried flowers, exotic coffees, handmade chocolates, cakes to die for, flowers, jewelry, furniture, hardware.

-I went with Wallace the Westie, determined to take a few pictures and keep my wallet shut.
-By the time we left, I'd bought Wallace a nice new bed and a kilo of crunchie biscuits and I was carrying home gorgeous tomatoes, strawberries and chocolates, plus a Christmas gift... of a bead necklace for a friend.
-We'd shared a bun filled with hog roast, I'd had some fresh squeezed orange juice and bought a half dozen new dish towels.
-So much for keeping my wallet shut.
+We went with Wallace the Westie, determined to take a few pictures and keep our wallets shut.
+By the time we left, we'd bought Wallace a nice new bed and a kilo of crunchie biscuits, plus gorgeous, irresistable tomatoes, strawberries and chocolates, and a bead necklace... for a friend.
+We shared a bun filled with hog roast, had some fresh squeezed orange juice and bought a half dozen new dish towels.
+So much for keeping our wallets shut.

 A Market Snack - If you'd like a quiet place to warm up over a quiet cuppa or a light lunch, away from all the hustle and bustle of the market, try The Tea Cosy (37 Highgate, Beverley HU17 0DN, tel: 01482 868 577).
 This tiny cafe, in the shadow of Beverley Cathedral (also worth a look), serves a nice selection of cakes and light meals in a friendly atmosphere.

 07 of 07